phantomdiorama/writingvim/README.md

 While not essential, when writing in plaintext you may want to markup your er... text to indicate emphasis and the like.
 You’ve heard of Markdown but there’s a number of light markup languages to choose from:

-- Markdown.
+- [commonmark](https://commonmark.org/).
 There are so many flavours of Markdown.
-To avoid confusion I suggest just using [commonmark](https://commonmark.org/).
+To avoid confusion I suggest just using this.
-- AsciiDoc is both older and a bit more complex than Markdown.
+- [AsciiDoc](https://asciidoc.org/) is both older and a bit more complex than Markdown.
 It does have some nice features of its own.
-[Read more](https://asciidoc.org/).
-- Fountain is a markup language for writing screenplays.
-[Read more ](https://fountain.io/).
+- [Fountain](https://fountain.io/) is a markup language for writing screenplays.
-- Djot is a new attempt at refining Markdown.
-Read about it and why it exists [here](https://djot.net/)
+- [Djot](https://djot.net/) is a new attempt at refining Markdown.
 - [LaTex](https://en.wikipedia.org/wiki/LaTeX) is the grandma of markup languages.
 Big and intimidating.
 Used in academia.
 A little beyond the scope for us.

 ## plugins for writing